Tatwi/legend-of-hondo/doc/Features_Log.md

 ####Basic Server Settings
 *Detailed Description: doc/features/mod-basicserversettings.md*
 A set of small changes to various aspects of game play that reflect my personal preferences.

+####Life and Death Changes
+*Detailed Description: doc/features/mod-lifeanddeathchanges.md*
+*Last Patched On: N/A*
+I suppose this is my version of a "Combat Upgrade".
+Many changes to the way stats, armor, and healing works.